Esteban795/WAD-reader/README.md

 # WAD-reader
-## A C program that lets you read a WAD file and displays the structure of the map accordingly.
+## A C program that lets you read a DOOM WAD file and displays the structure of the map accordingly.

 ### __What does it do ?__
 - It takes a .WAD filepath as an input, reads it and attempts to display the result of what it just read, as a 2D map of points and linedefs (that represent the vertexes and linedefs that are part of the Doom structure of sectors and subsectors).